nf-core/website/sites/docs/src/content/docs/guidelines/components/modules.md

 :::

 :::note
-Where script content in a module becomes particularly extensive, we strongly encourage packaging and hosting the code externally and provisioning via Conda/ Docker as a standalone tool(kit).
+Where script content in a module becomes particularly extensive, we strongly encourage packaging and hosting the code externally and provisioning via Conda/Docker as a standalone tool(kit).
 :::

-If a module's `script:` block contains not command invocations, but script content, whatever the language (e.g. Bash, R, Python), and if that content is non-trivial in length (> 20 lines), that MUST be supplied via a [Nextflow module template](https://www.nextflow.io/docs/latest/module.html#module-templates).
+If a module's `script:` block contains a script rather than command invocations, regardless of the language (e.g., Bash, R, Python), and the content is more than 20 lines, it MUST be provided through a [Nextflow module template](https://www.nextflow.io/docs/latest/module.html#module-templates).
-This makes it clearer when changes have been made to the scientific logic in the script, or to the workflow-relevant logic in the module.
+Using module templates helps distinguish between changes made to the scientific logic within the script and those affecting the workflow-specific logic in the module.
+This separation improves the code's clarity and maintainability.

 #### Inline script code

-If the script content is less than 20 lines, the code MAY be embedded directly in the module without a dedicated template file, however should still follow the guidance content as with a template.
+If the script content is less than 20 lines, the code MAY be embedded directly in the module without a dedicated template file.
+However, they should still follow the guidance content as with a template.

 #### Module template location

-The template MUST go in a directory called `templates/` that sits alongside the `main.nf` of the module.
+The template MUST go into a directory called `templates/` in the same directory as the module `main.nf`.

-The template file MUST be named after module itself with a language appropriate file suffix. e.g. the `deseq2/differential` nf-core module will use the `deseq2_differential.R`
+The template file MUST be named after the module itself with a language-appropriate file suffix.
+For example, the `deseq2/differential` nf-core module will use the `deseq2_differential.R`.

-The template file can be referred to within the module itself using the following notation:
+The template file can then be referred to within the module using the template function:

     ```nextflow
     script:
-    template 'deseq2_differential/R'
+    template 'deseq2_differential.R'
     ```

-An example can be seen with `deseq2/differential` [here](https://github.com/nf-core/modules/blob/master/modules/nf-core/deseq2/differential/main.nf#L47).
+See [`deseq2/differential`](https://github.com/nf-core/modules/blob/master/modules/nf-core/deseq2/differential/main.nf#L47) for an example of a template in an nf-core pipeline.

 The resulting structure would look like this.